Madison Barracks Erected after Sackets Harbor Becomes an Important Military Installation During the War of 1812

-In 1906, Madison Barracks would be under the command of Col. Philip Reade who would actively pursue new training grounds in the area.
+In 1906, Madison Barracks would be under the command of Col. Philip Reade, who actively pursued new training grounds in the area.
 Working with various community leaders throughout the North Country along with the Watertown Chamber of Commerce, that training ground would be initially named Camp Hughes after New York Governor Charles E. Hughes.

-Camp Hughes would be a temporary tent encampment, but the following year, it would be known as the Camp at Pines Plains, later simply Pine Camp, after Brig.
-Gen. Frederick Dent Grant, oldest son of President Ulysses S. Grant, lead thousands of soldiers to the area north of Black River and found it such an ideal place for training, money was allocated and land was purchased for the newly anointed Pine Camp which would eventually become Camp Drum and then Fort Drum.
+Camp Hughes would be a temporary tent encampment, but the following year, it became known as the Camp at Pines Plains, later simply Pine Camp, after Brig.
+Gen. Frederick Dent Grant, the oldest son of President Ulysses S. Grant, led thousands of soldiers to the area north of the Black River.
+He found it such an ideal place for training, money was allocated, and the land was purchased for the newly anointed Pine Camp, which would eventually become Camp Drum and then Fort Drum.

-The barracks would remain vacant for a number of years thereafter, being added to the National Register of Historic Places in 1974.
+The barracks remained vacant for a number of years thereafter, being added to the National Register of Historic Places in 1974.
 Four years later, Madison Barracks would be purchased by North Barracks Development Co., Inc., owned by Frank Augsbury of Ogdensburg, who would work with developers and approve a $5 million plan to renovate the buildings for use as a community.
-The restoration would call for controlled blazes on some of the structures, such as the “new” hospital, that had no current value and couldn’t be rehabilitated for the associated plans.
+The restoration called for controlled blazes on some of the structures, such as the “new” hospital, that had no current value and couldn’t be rehabilitated for the associated plans.